Nha Trang vs Hoi An: Which You Should Choose And Why?

 Also within a short distance of the central hub are the ruins of a Cham complex from between the seventh to the twelfth century.
 It draws in tourists looking to add a historical highlight to their time in Nha Trang.

 While the city houses some delicious local specialities, they’re few and far between.
-Street food isn’t something commonly found throughout the city centre, with the bulk of the food existing in restaurants concentrated in the city core being aimed at tourists.
+Street food isn’t something commonly found throughout the city centre.
+The bulk of the food existing in restaurants concentrated in the city core being aimed at tourists.
 It’s safe food to eat, but unmemorable.
-Seafood, on the other hand, is excellent in Nha Trang, as there are many restaurants with tubs of live fish and shellfish for the picking.
+Seafood, on the other hand, is excellent in Nha Trang.
+There are many restaurants with tubs of live fish and shellfish for the picking.
 The downside is that it’s rather costly.

 The true heart and rhythm of the city lie within the nightlife that comes to life every evening.
 From long-term neighbourhood gems filled with backpackers to the new rooftop establishments aimed at the affluent tourists—this city has it all.
 The scene initially started with backpackers coming through to enjoy the picturesque beach and has since escalated high above the city to the rooftops and along the beachfront in the form of hip lounges.